 No 10-Dollar Words

 We trade emails all day with managers who cram as much superfluous business jargon into their sentences as humanly possible, and all it does is remind everyone how little is actually getting done.
 Cluttered, ugly sentences don't work in emails and the same goes for our vows.
 Expect to only hear words we'd actually use in conversation.

 A matter of pride for most guys but something you should probably both agree to since you really shouldn't need help to declare your love for each other.
 If he resists, tell him all it takes is one week of replacing Candy Crush with speech practice during bathroom breaks at work.

 Okay, Maybe One Note Card

-Whether he blows off the aforementioned rule or the moment just gets too big for him, it's a comfort to have a backup plan.
-In this case, a cheat sheet in a jacket pocket.
+Whether he blows off the aforementioned rule or the moment just gets too big for him, it never hurts to have a backup plan.
+In this case, a cheat sheet in a jacket pocket will suffice.

-We advise our guys to use the "Three Fs" of vow writing as their central theme: forever, fidelity, and falling in Love.
-Men never like to sound too schmaltzy but we always remind them being scared of sappiness at your wedding is like being scared of snow on the ski slopes.
+We advise our guys to use the "Three Fs" of vow writing as their central theme: forever, fidelity, and falling in love.
+Men never like to sound too schmaltzy, but we always remind them that being scared of sappiness at your wedding is like being scared of snow on the ski slopes.

 Swearing is one of our favorite pastimes, but you don't see any of that around here, do you?
-Stinkin' right you don't!
-That's inappropriate!
 Even if it's an attempt at being ironic or funny, it never is.
-There are endless toasting opportunities for humor, and it should go without saying to leave sex and your ex out of your vows.
+There are endless toasting opportunities for humor, and it should go without saying that certain topics are off-limits when it comes to your vows.
 In the context of a wedding ceremony, even one dirty word will look glaringly out of place.
-No one will remember anything else.
-We swear.
+No one will remember anything else—we swear.